Medical Marijuana Treatment for PTSD

 Medical marijuana contains cannabidiol (CBD) that tempers the mood and feelings of anxiety.
 Thus, the PTSD patient may slowly experience fewer anxiety episodes or heightened fear and worry.

 CBD and THC potency in medical marijuana activates certain receptors in the brain that can trigger happy thoughts and pleasant memories while preventing the retrieval of traumatic memories that affect a person’s wellbeing.
 It works best for PTSD patients who do not find relief with antidepressants and other psychiatric medications.

-If you have any other questions, please contact us with your queries.
+Get the most out of medical marijuana’s benefits for PTSD.
+If you have any other questions, please contact us with your queries!